Unity-Technologies/com.unity.cli-project-setup/README.md

 As noted earlier though, the `executemethod` option above runs a static Editor method from the CLI Project setup package that applies the settings.

 ### Player and Build Settings Setup Options
 These options are used to adjust player and build settings before building a player for test.
-They are set in an Editor method that implements the IPrebuildSetup interface.
+They are set in an Editor method discussed in the beginning of this [User Guide](#user-guide) near the end of the project opening phase.

 | Option Name   | Description
 |---------------|------------|